Learning Objectives

 grep "^>" -c SP05_zOTU.fa

-To obtain the counting tables, we now need to map the merged and primer-trimmed amplicons to the clusters (e.g. zOTUs).
+To obtain count tables, we map the trimmed amplicons back to the clusters:

 Taxonomic Assignments